How to Cost Your Extension

 There are four common routes for the extension:

-1. DIY – build it mostly yourself which will save around 30% of the budget on the cost of labour while still using some contractors for some specialist areas; includes purchasing materials yourself
+1. DIY – build it mostly yourself, saving around 30% on labour while using contractors for specialist areas

-2. Self-managed with contractors – directly hiring contractors to work on the project with minimal DIY element and overseeing the project yourself: most materials purchased yourself
+2. Self-managed with contractors – hiring contractors directly with minimal DIY

-4. Main contractor – builder works as the main contractor and handles the project with minimal involvement of the property owner: materials purchased by builder
+4. Main contractor – builder manages the full project with minimal homeowner involvement

 Other costs to consider